Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Results

-As a first step for investigating the presence of privacy legislation user rights and law principles in developers' discussions, we performed a keyword search within the issue titles and bodies to see if there are references to specific user rights and principles found in the legislation, using the terms created in the \emph{Rights/principles keywords creation} step of the methodology (subset provided in Table~\ref{tab:rights-principles-examples}).
-Due to the specificity of the legal terminology, keyword-based search using the created list is more appropriate to answer this RQ compared to other NLP techniques (e.g., topic modeling).
-We nevertheless, experimented with the use of BERT as described later.
-We performed the search using all 32,820 issues in the dataset, regardless of where the law name is indicated (in title/body or comments of the issue), as there are many relevant cases where the law name is indicated only in the comments, e.g., in linking repository features with law compliance or referring to cookie banners~\citep{vertx-auth102,slackdump126}.
-The search was performed in the title/body of each issue.
-Table~\ref{tab:user-rights-principles-in-issues} lists the main user rights and principles from the legislation and their presence in issues, using the user rights terminology of Table~\ref{tab:law-user-rights} and the GDPR principles terminology of Table~\ref{tab:gdpr-principles}.
-Table~\ref{tab:user-rights-principles-in-issues} reports the findings using the list of keywords created in the initial steps of the methodology and enriched with ChatGPT (\emph{Rights/principles keywords creation} step) but when comparing the results with the original keywords lists (without the ChatGPT enrichment), we did not observe any differences.
-For this reason, our replication package makes all keywords lists available (original and ChatGPT enriched)~\cite{replication}.
+Table~\ref{tab:user-rights-principles-in-issues} reports the findings from the automated analysis, using the list of keywords created in the initial steps of the methodology and enriched with ChatGPT (\emph{Rights and principles keywords creation} step in~\figurename~\ref{fig:methodological-process}) but when comparing the results with the original keywords lists (without the ChatGPT enrichment), we did not observe any differences.
+For this reason, the replication package makes all keywords lists available (original and ChatGPT enriched)~\cite{replication}.
 In general, references to specific rights and principles in the title/body are scarce with the right to erasure, the right to opt-out, and the right to access being the most popular rights in discussions, along with consent provision and cookies that appear quite frequently.
 Among the principles, there is mainly indication to lawfulness, fairness and transparency.